OpenINF/.github/doc/architecture_decision_record/001-decision-to-use-monorepos.md

-Title: Decision to Use Monorepos
+## ADR 001: Decision to Use Monorepos

 Date: 2023-04-19